Electron-mediated anharmonicity and its role in the Raman spectrum of graphene: Results

 where $\pi^{\text{TOT.}}_{\nu}(\mathbf{q},\omega)$ refers to the total phonon self-energy $\pi^{\text{NA}}_{\nu}(\mathbf{q},\omega)+\pi^{\text{anh}}_{\nu}(\mathbf{q},\omega)$.
 The first self-energy term $\pi^{\text{NA}}_{\nu}(\mathbf{q},\omega)$ is the NA EPC-induced self-energy term, obtained by adding the dynamical interband and intraband contributions and subtracting the static contribution, already accounted for in $\omega^{\text{A}}_{\mathbf{q}\nu}$.
 The on-shell anharmonic phonon self-energy, from TDEP or SSCHA is denoted by $\pi^{\text{anh}}_{\nu}(\mathbf{q},\omega_{\mathbf{q}\nu})$.

 The G mode frequency is found as the position of the peak of the calculated phonon spectral function Eq.~\eqref{eq:ch4_spec}.
 Depending on which self-energy contributions are included, we obtain the interband (i.e., first-order EPC), intraband (i.e., higher-order EPC), anharmonic, and total phonon renormalization with temperature.
-Note that our final results also incorporate the effects of the thermal expansion of the unit cell.
+Note that our final SSCHA and sTDEP results also incorporate the effects of the thermal expansion of the unit cell calculated using a quantum mechanical approach.
+The DFPT calculations and EPC properties do not include the effect of volume expansion.

 It is crucial to stress that with this approach we update the harmonic frequencies originally contained in $\pi^{\text{NA}}_{\nu}(\mathbf{q},\omega)$, but only partially.
 Namely, in the calculations of $\alpha^2 F(\omega)$ and $1/\tau_{\rm op} (\omega)$ we still keep the original harmonic phonon frequencies, considering that the overall (full Brillouin zone) phonon density of states in graphene is not significantly modified by the inclusion of anharmonic corrections.
 As a result, we do not expect important modifications to the total momentum-integrated EPC strength.
 Namely, from Supplementary Figure 1, where we compare the full dispersion of harmonic and SSCHA phonons, it is clear that strongly-coupled G and $A_1'$ phonons are modified only up to $\sim 5\%$ for a relevant range of temperatures.